flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

 ## What it does

-This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible VMs in an Azure Subscription and provides a monthly savings value if AHUB is enabled.
+This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible VMs in an Azure Subscription and provides a monthly savings value if AHUB were to be enabled.

 ## Functional Details

-- The policy identifies all Windows server instances that are not currently using [Azure Hybrid Use Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/).
+- The policy identifies all Windows server instances that could utilize Ahub, but are not currently using it.
+[Azure Hybrid Use Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/).
 It raises an incident for all applicable VMs not currently using AHUB and provides a monthly savings amount if AHUB is enabled, which once approved, will enable AHUB on all identified instances.
 - The Exclusion Tag parameter is a string value.
 Supply the Tag Key only.
 Tag Values are not analyzed and therefore are not need.
 If the exclusion tag key is used on an Instance, that Instance is presumed to be exempt from this policy.
 - This policy does not track licenses or availability.
 It is your responsibility to ensure you are not under licensed.
-- The savings currency is provided in $USD, and currency conversion is not supported.
+- The savings currency is provided in the currency that is configured to the individual account.

 ## Input Parameters